M 12: CENTER PIVOT DECEMBER 8, 2017 - FEBRUARY 3, 2018

 ABOUT THE EXHIBITION

 M12: Center Pivot is an experiential installation highlighting images and sounds from the M12 Collective’s five-book, five-record collection of the same title.
 The Center Pivot Series is a post-pastoral catalog, one made in places and with people often neglected—even disdained—by cosmopolitan communities.
-Like the book and record series, this installation and Chautauqua-style event are alternative approaches to overcoming divergent vocabularies, reference points and politics in rural space.
+Like the book and record series, this installation and Chautauqua-style event are alternative approaches to overcoming divergent vocabularies, reference points and politics in the rural space.
 Topics range from wild horses in New Mexico and small-town punks in South Dakota, to rural post offices and small museums in Colorado.

 ABOUT M12 STUDIO